Lifeing-launch/webapp/README.md

 $ make help
 Available commands:
-  help             Display available commands and their descriptions run-dev          Run the development server using docker-compose stop             Stop the running containers build            Build the Docker images run              Run a one-off command in the web container
+  help             Display available commands and their descriptions run-dev          Run the development server using docker compose stop             Stop the running containers build            Build the Docker images run              Run a one-off command in the web container